Privacy policy

 What rights do you have regarding your data?

-Data protection
+data protection

-The operators of these pages take the protection of your personal data very seriously.
+The operators of these sites take the protection of your personal data very seriously.
 We treat your personal data confidentially and in accordance with the statutory data protection regulations and this data protection declaration.

-Note on the responsible office
+Note on the responsible body

 Print4Taste GmbH